operaton/branding/README.md

-# branding
+# Operaton Branding Assets

-Branding assets for communicating about Operaton
+Branding assets for communicating about Operaton.

+- Logos